 See more trip photos here.

-I killed time by looking at the maps of the area.
-But I occasionally looked outside for signs of clearing.
-But at one hour before sunset, the temperature inversion formed in the valley.
-Being above the clouds, we could see everything suddenly.
-So I grabbed my gear, and we left for Dip Top Peak.
+I read the maps while sometimes peeking outside for signs of clearing.
+Then one hour before sunset, the inversion lowered and let in all the views.
+So I quickly grabbed my gear, and we left for Dip Top Peak.

 See more trip photos here.